pulkit1417/Calculator/README.md

 This is a simple web-based calculator built using HTML, CSS, and JavaScript.
 It provides basic arithmetic operations like addition, subtraction, multiplication, and division.

 ### Live Demo
-You can try out the live demo of the calculator here.
+You can try out the live demo of the calculator here https://calculator-seven-beige-68.vercel.app/ .

 ### Features:
 -Clean and modern user interface<br>